farsinotare/farsinotare.github.io/_posts/2014-04-15-first-post.md

 Some popular electronic blogs and forums seem to be:

 * [Electronics-Engineering-Video blog](http://www.eevblog.com/): This is a popular electronic forum and has video blogs and general discussions.
+* The forum [forum.sparkfun](https://forum.sparkfun.com/) of Sparkfun has really interesting discussions on projects and products
+* Another large vendor of electronic stuff that has blogs and forum is [adafruit](https://www.adafruit.com/)
 * [Forum Arduino](http://forum.arduino.cc/index.php): Here you find really interesting open-source electronics discussions, with ta scope on  Arduino (mostly)
 * [DangerousPrototypes](http://dangerousprototypes.com/): This is a blog and forum about open-source hardware
-* The forum [forum.sparkfun](https://forum.sparkfun.com/) of Sparkfun has really interesting discussions on projects and products
-* Another large vendor of electronic stuff that has blogs and forum is [adafruit](https://www.adafruit.com/)
+* [Electronic Lab forum](http://www.electronics-lab.com/forum/index.php): This seems to be smaller forum

 But community is important, and getting a feeling for who is doing what is important too.
 This is where Github kicks in, and I discovered already some nice first makers: